 “Well, I sure don’t,” she said.

 Together we left the student center, and walked towards the dorms.
 When we got to the place where all the walks separated, she and I were both headed to the same dorm.

 “Me too,” I said, “Gosh, I guess I’m a real hermit.
 I must have seen you, but I don’t remember it.”

 “That’s OK.
 I’ve seen you, but you always seemed so shy that I never said anything to you.”

 “Yeah, I am shy, but I’m trying not to be.”

 “Well, keep trying.
 Today you’re doing a good job at it.”

 I didn’t know what to say.
 Could I tell her the truth?
-What else could I say?
-“I thought the Holy Spirit was directing me to speak to you.”
+What else could I do?
+So I said, “I thought the Holy Spirit was directing me to speak to you.”